What Is a USDA Loan? Here's How to Know If You're Eligible

 • Closing: Finalize the paperwork and get your USDA home loan.

-How do you qualify for a USDA loan?
-First, you must meet certain minimum requirements.
 While the USDA sets national guidelines, lenders may add their own standards, known as overlays.
 Here’s a closer look at the USDA loan requirements to help you determine if you qualify before you begin house hunting.

 Credit score